What Does the UK’s HMT’s Response Mean for VASPs?

 The Travel Rule will come into force by 1 September 2023.
 There will be a 12-month grace period from the date of the amendment to the Money Laundering Regulations (MLRs).

-As per section 6.21, proof of ownership will not be required for all unhosted wallet transfers but can be requested if transactions are identified as posing an elevated risk.
+As per section 6.21, proof of ownership will not be required for all self-hosted wallet (unhosted wallet) transfers but can be requested if transactions are identified as posing an elevated risk.

 However, there are key points in the UK’s proposed regulation that distinguish it from some other countries' implementations and are, therefore, worth highlighting: